AI-Hypercomputer/JetStream/docs/observability-prometheus-metrics-in-jetstream-server.md

 ## Observe metrics on GKE clusters

 The following applies only for Jetstream deployed on a GKE cluster.
-Currently [Google Cloud Managed Service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus) is enabled by default on all GKE clusters, it determines scrape targets via the [PodMonitoring](https://github.com/GoogleCloudPlatform/prometheus-engine/blob/v0.10.0/doc/api.md#podmonitoring) custom resource, consequently one must be applied to your cluster as follows:
+Currently [Google Cloud Managed Service for Prometheus](https://cloud.google.com/stackdriver/docs/managed-prometheus) is enabled by default on all GKE clusters, it determines scrape targets via the [PodMonitoring](https://github.com/GoogleCloudPlatform/prometheus-engine/blob/v0.10.0/doc/api.md#podmonitoring) custom resource.
+After you deployed the JetStream GKE workload, you need to apply the PodMonitoring resource to your cluster as follows:

 ```
 echo '{